-- Strategy: the ExCo is responsible for Vandemoortele's strategic development.
-It challenges and approves the strategies and annual plans of the BP and MCOF business lines, including sales, category management, channel management, operations and supply chain. - Leadership: the ExCo evaluates investment proposals and marketing choices.
-These include Vandemoortele's corporate identity, our country-channel strategies, our must-win battles, our digital transformation and various other policies and procedures. - Supervision & monitoring: the ExCo monitors and evaluates various aspects of Finance, HR, IT and corporate governance.
-Important topics include financial controlling, talent management, organisational development, consistent IT systems, risk management and internal auditing.
+• Strategy: the ExCo is responsible for Vandemoortele's strategic development.
+It challenges and approves the strategies and annual plans of the BP and MCOF business lines, including sales, category management, channel management, operations and supply chain.

 REMUNERATION POLICY

 Vandemoortele provides market compliant remunerations for all associates, the Board of Directors, the CEO and the ExCo.